 “Guidelines recommend the prescription of opioids for LBP as a “last resort” option, with further guidance that they be used in a low dose and for a short duration.
 There is limited evidence that they provide clinically important benefits to pain or disability; they carry well-known adverse effects and risks including overdose, dizziness, sedation, and depression; and long-term use is associated with addiction, greater use of illicit drugs, and analgesic tolerance.”

 But they don’t provide references to sources of this information, or links to this ‘limited evidence’.
-That’s because the reverse is true: there is plenty of evidence that opioids are both safe and effective for chronic non-cancer pain. (link to PPA page).
+That’s because the reverse is true: there is plenty of evidence that opioids are both safe and effective for chronic non-cancer pain.
 Including LBP.

 They don’t provide links to show that opioids are bad, because ‘everybody knows’ opioids are bad, right?
 Except there aren’t any studies that show that long term use is associated with addiction, what he means is dependence, which is a completely different thing.
 He knows this, but is purposefully conflating the two.
 That’s a common tactic that anti-opioid zealots use.